-Information and communication technology as defined by Abimbola (1988) is the creation, collection, storage, processing, transmission, display and use of information by people and machine.
+Information and communication technology as defined by Khan(2016) is the use of electronic computer and software to convert, store, process, transmit and retrieve information.
+It is a generic term that covers the acquisition, processing, storage and dissemination of information.
+It involves the application of computer and communication technology in the task of information handling.
 The American National council of educational technology ANCET (1995) defined ICT as the handling and promoting information through the use of electronic devices.

-The teacher and student communicate through the use of electronic devices like the internet, computer, projectors, printed material etc. Yusuf (1998) defined information technology as a computer based tools used by people to work with the information and communication processing needs of an organization.
-It encompasses the computer hardware and software, the network and several other devices (video, audio, audio-visual, camera, projector etc) that convert information (text), images, sound motion and so on into common digital form.
-The strength of a society is measured by it technological strength.
+The teacher and student communicate through the use of electronic devices like the internet, computer, projectors, printed material etc. Tan et al (2009) defined information technology as application of information and communication technologies tools including computer network, software and hardware required for internet connection.
+It encompasses the computer hardware and software, the network and several other devices (video, audio, audiovisual, camera, projector etc that convert information (text), images, sound motion and so on into common digital form.
+The strength of a society is measured by its technological strength.
 The change that occurs in a society is due to this "power tool" called technology.
 The change can be socially, economically, educationally, religious, culturally etc information and communication technology does not only bring about change in our communication (information) but also changes the way we think and how we view our world.
-The development of a nation or a society is measured by the country's technologically development.
-For if a nation is not technologically developed, such nation will always rely on foreigners (Awolowa, 2004).
-There is no doubt that Nigeria has not had it own share of technological development in every system in the nation most especially the educational system.
+The development of a nation or a society is measured by the country's technologically development, for if a nation is not technologically developed, such nation will always rely on foreigners.
+There is no doubt that Nigeria has not had its own share of technological development in every system in the nation most especially the educational system.
 It must be noted that the ICT is only a means to amend not something that is profoundly changing education but it impact is our major concern.
-On information and communication technology and the school system, Abolade and Yusuf (2004) observed that ICT have become and indispensable part of the contemporary world.
+On information and communication technology and the school system, ICT have become an indispensable part of the contemporary world.
 The school system has been affected in a number of ways.

 The technology teachers are the teachers that make good use of ICT so as to prepare themselves for the future.
 This will not only transform the school system but bring about tremendously effect in our teaching and learning system and this will help them to define it professionally.
-In Nigeria the need for well qualified teachers has gained pre-eminence because it is considered that teacher education is a means of not only providing teachers with the necessary skills and knowledge needed to adequately carry out their teaching jobs as well as for professional growth (Anoa, 2003).
+In Nigeria the need for well qualified teachers has gained pre-eminence because it is considered that teacher education is a means of not only providing teachers with the necessary skills and knowledge needed to adequately carry out their teaching jobs as well as for professional growth.
 Teacher education is the process of training that deals with the art of acquiring professional competencies and professional growth.
 It is an essential exercise that enhances the skills of learning and teaching.
-Teacher education is designed to produce highly motivated, sensitive, conscientious and successful classroom teachers who will handle students effectively and professionally for better educational achievement (Awolowo, 2004).
+Teacher education is designed to produce highly motivated, sensitive, conscientious and successful classroom teachers who will handle students effectively and professionally for better educational achievement.
 According to Selinger and Austin (2005), inadequate teacher preparation programs results in majority of teachers' inability to demonstrate adequate knowledge and understanding of the structure, function and the development of their disciplines.
-Therefore, an effective teacher education program is a prerequisite for a reliant education which leads to a good level of confidence to both the teachers and their students as a result of which learning is coordinated effectively, professionally and problems inherent in the teacher education rectified and solved (Gaynor, 2003).
+Therefore, an effective teacher education program is a prerequisite for a reliant education which leads to a good level of confidence to both the teachers and their students as a result of which learning is coordinated effectively, professionally and problems inherent in the teacher education rectified and solved.